Cross appointment with the Department of Psychology

 I am interested in translational neuroscience for the public health context.
 Within this framework, I have three major research areas:

 - The social neurobiology of disease prevention; that is, the study of specific ways in which the brain interacts with the social world to produce (or mitigate) disease risk.
-This is relevant to the major disease-related threats of our time, including obesity, diabetes, cancer and infectious illnesses such as COVID-19.
+This is relevant to the major disease-related threats of our time (e.g., heart disease, cancer, diabetes, COVID-19).

 - Development of new cognitive assessment paradigms to measure brain health in ways that are conceptually meaningful, and make use of advances in magnetic brain stimulation technology (rTMS) and/or flexible neuroimaging paradigms for everyday life, such as functional near infrared spectroscopy (fNIRS).

 - Social and neurobiological influences on mental health, particularly in the context of PTSD and affective disorders.

 Funding for my research is provided by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes for Health Research (CIHR).

 I am currently accepting applications from graduate students and undergraduate honours students in public health, biology and psychology with the following research interests: